 Non-speaking and unreliably speaking individuals are oftentimes left out of the conversation.
-A social club allows these individuals the opportunity to hone their communication skills beyond their wants and needs and find a path to the richness of friendships and human connectedness.
+This book club allows these individuals the opportunity to hone their communication skills beyond their wants and needs and find a path to the richness of friendships and human connectedness through literature.

-The second aspect is to open speaking people’s hearts and minds to the concept of typing and to dispel the concept of autism as a social deficit.
+This book club is also opens speaking people’s hearts and minds to the concept of typing and to dispel the concept of autism as a social deficit.
 As Otto says, "We do not have a social deficit.
 We have a communication deficient.
 We have a regulation deficit.
 We can read the room; we just do not have a way to tell people.
 Typing is that bridge.”

 Allies are welcome to attend these groups too!
 Otto’s definition of Allies: “Allies are individuals who want to learn about typing or want to learn how to support a Typer.
 Bobbi Hanna is a perfect example who came to an event because she wanted to learn more about typing for one of her non-speaking clients, even though she is an Occupational Therapist.
 I have had grandparents attend because they want to learn more...An Ally can be anyone, a therapist (not just a speech therapist), a friend, a relative, an educator, any person who believes in typing and wants to learn and support the mission of communication for all.”

-Meet on Zoom with different AAC Typer friends across the country, share your favorite books, funny quotes or memes, and enjoy the feeling of community through alternative communication.
-All kids/teens who use Augmentative and Alternative Communication (AAC) Devices are welcome!
+Meet on Zoom with different AAC Typer friends across the country, share your thoughts about our latest book, and enjoy the feeling of community through alternative communication.
+Everyone, especially kids/teens who use Augmentative and Alternative Communication (AAC) Devices, are welcome!

 Get our monthly e-newsletter delivered straight to your inbox.